chillypeppe/dotfiles/nvim/README.md

 ## Installation

+[WARNING]
+I'm switching to lunarvim, so this configuration may not be updated

 - Install neovim, obviously
 - Copy all files from this folder to `~/.config/nvim/`
 - Install pynvim with `pip install --upgrade pynvim`